Yuliya Klopouh, Pharm.Ph.D.

 These drugs deplete Calcium, magnesium, potassium, vitamins C, B1 and B6, and Zinc.

-Needed Supplements: Take a well-balanced, complete multivitamin supplement containing key nutrients and Calcium (1,000mg).
-(Your Daily Foundation Multi Liquid Vitamins Contains Over 200 Vegetarian Ingredients)
+Daily Supplements: Take a well-balanced, complete multivitamin supplement containing key nutrients such as Your Daily Foundation Multi Liquid Vitamins Contains Over 200 Vegetarian Ingredients.

 Drugs for Heartburn and Acid Reflux

 Antacids (Maalox, Mylanta), H2 blockers (Pepcid®, Zantac®), Proton Pump Inhibitors (PPIs) – Nexium®, Prevacid®, Protonix®, and Aciphex®

 These drugs are powerful acid-reducing medications.
 They reduce stomach acid and cause lots of side effects related to an acid blockade.
 Several studies have shown that the use of acid-suppressing drugs us linked to increased risk of a certain type of pneumonia.
 Why would this be?

 Stomach acid kills all kind of bacteria, viruses, and other microorganisms that could cause dangerous diseases if let to pass further in the body.
 Suppressing acid production, then, reduces this natural bodily defense against hazardous “bugs”.
 Protein digestion is also impaired in patients taking Antacids and PPIs.
 They may benefit from the supplementation of pre-digested protein, such as Whey protein.